 VA leaders told Congress the department has space nationwide to care for infected veterans, including about 1,000 negative airflow rooms, designed to prevent contamination and the spread of infection.

-VA also began pre-screening outside its emergency rooms and other facilities and leaders told lawmakers VA has about 1,000 coronavirus testing kits.
-Veterans Health Administration head Dr. Richard Stone told Congress 1,000 kits are not enough, and the department plans to design its own.
+VA also began pre-screening outside its emergency rooms and other facilities and leaders told lawmakers VA has about 1,000 coronavirus tests on hand.
+Veterans Health Administration head Dr. Richard Stone told Congress 1,000 are not enough, and the department plans to design its own.